Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 == Measurement Quality: Word Fragment Completion Task

-Given the null findings for all hypotheses despite a successful manipulation check, the psychometric properties of the Word Fragment Completion Task were examined to assess whether measurement issues may have contributed to the lack of observed effects.
+To assess potential problems with the dependent measures, the psychometric properties of the WFCT were assessef (see Appendix for detailed item-level analyses).

 === Aggressive Word Fragment Items